antrad/If_Quake_2_Was_2D/README.md

 ![alt text](http://i.imgur.com/r5e9V.jpg "map editor")

-How to ?
+How to build ?
 ========

 The repository includes the source code and VS 2008 projects for the engine and the game.
 The game assets can be downloaded from the link on my blog.

 You need to have DirectX SDK installed.
-The include and library directories need to be set:
+In Visual Studio the include and library directories need to be set:
 VS 2008->tools->options->projects and solutions->vc++ directories:
 Include files:
 C:\Program Files (x86)\Microsoft DirectX SDK (June 2010)\Include